-6. Tashi Choedzong
+6. Tashi Choedzong is in Thimphu

 His Majesty the Third King had plan to reconstruct Tashi Choedzong in the 1960s.
 The new Tashi Choedzong would house the seat of His Majesty the King, Council of Ministers and the Central Monastic Body.
 His Majesty the 3rd King’s Palace was also build in Dechencholing in a distance of a few km above Tashi Choedzong.

-7. Closer to the Airport
+7. Thimphu is closer to the Airport

 Being closer to the airport was considered of great significance.
 Thimphu still does not have airport but Indian airstrip of Hashimara in West Bengal was the closest that time.
 Today, Thimphu relies on Paro Airport.

-8. Nearer to Phuntsholing
+8. Thimphu is nearer to Phuntsholing

 Phuntsholing, a town in southern border, is the business center of Bhutan.
 Majority of the imports of Bhutan enter through Phuntsholing.
 The distance between Thimphu and Phuntsholing is around 150km.

-9. Scenic landscape
+9. Scenic landscape of Thimphu

 Surrounded by mountains covered with pine, and Wangchu River flowing through the valley of Thimphu make the landscape scenic.